- Wander the maze-like streets of medieval Fes

 From there, head up and over the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 feet or 4,167 m).
 Stop near the top of the Tizi n'Tichka Pass (7,415 feet or 2,260 m) to enjoy great panoramic views over the mountain range, as well as the snaking road below.

-Marrakech, nicknamed the "Red City" (for its 1000-year old red sandstone city walls and buildings), is a major economic center and home to a thriving medina (old Arab quarter).
-It has always been a lively city, filled with foreign sights, sounds, and smells - it may be a shock to the senses!
-Meet your guide for a half day tour of the medina and discover the medina's rich history and culture.
-Start your day west of Jemaa el-Fna and walk towards the striking minaret of the Koutoubia Mosque and Gardens.
+Marrakech, nicknamed the "Red City", is a major economic center and home to a thriving medina.
+It has always been a lively city, filled with foreign sights, sounds, and smells.
+Meet your guide for a half-day tour of the medina and discover its rich history and culture.
+Start your day west of Jemaa el-Fna and walk toward the striking minaret of the Koutoubia Mosque and Gardens.
 The 253 feet (77 m) high minaret is the tallest tower built in Marrakech.
 Indulge your senses and explore the stalls in Souk el-Attarin (Spices), Souk Haddadine (blacksmiths), and Souk Smata (slippers).
 Next, visit the Islamic school, Ben Youssef Madrasa, for a taste of 16th-century architecture and marvel at the exquisite details: arabesques, Islamic calligraphy, and colorful geometric tile work.

 Or if you prefer a quiet respite from the afternoon heat to end your trip, you may wish to check out Majorelle Gardens and relax amid sub-tropical plants, bamboo, lilies, and palms.

 More Great 7-Day Morocco Itineraries